-After a long WET winter and a rather slow start to the warmer weather we’d expect in October, you’d be hard pressed to find anyone who wasn’t looking forward to some aspect of the season we’re mid-way through.
+After a wet winter, you’d be hard pressed to find anyone who wasn’t looking forward to some aspect of the season we’re mid-way through.
 We asked Rent.com.au users about their favorite spring activities.
 Here’s what they told us:

 1. Tend to the garden with your green thumb